mcruzdev/oss/content/posts/2025-01-02-demo/index.md

 - Quarkus has Qute as Type-Safe template engine, some sugar for Roq.
 - Roq Plugins and Themes are Quarkus extensions.
 - Quarkus allow to serve files statically and dynamically.
-- CDI allows to bind everything together.
+- CDI allows to extend and bind data and templates together.
 - Quarkus extensions can be used with Roq, the most use-full is the Quarkus Web-Bundler (to bundle script, styles and web deps without any config).
 - Quarkus test framework.
 - And Quarkus Dev Mode 🥰 !